samgwolfe12/Tremendous-Trio/milestone3.md

 - Idea # 2: On the page of the quiz question have a button to insert a kaltura viewer that is blank.
 The user can then drag and drop their media or select a file from their computer directly to be uploaded into the viewer.
 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Fproto%2FiAGdkPIovSaLlySNJEfQrQ%2Fwireframes%3Fnode-id%3D47%253A32%26scaling%3Dcontain%26page-id%3D0%253A1%26starting-point-node-id%3D47" allowfullscreen></iframe><br>
 - We chose this design because it cuts the most steps out of the process without limiting options or taking away from the user experience.
 We think the addition of the Kaltura widget adds to the user experience while still eliminating the process of going through the Kaltura "My Media" pop up.
-- Design Decisions: In order to declutter the interfece, we wanted to use as few steps as possible to insert media without limiting user options.
+- Design Decisions: In order to declutter the interface, we wanted to use as few steps as possible to insert media without limiting user options.
 The "Drag and Drop" option available in the Kaltura widget improves user experience and the overall look of the widget (<a href="https://medium.com/featurepreneur/how-to-create-drag-drop-file-upload-311e4ffeb56f">Link to source</a>).
 Having the widget appear within the submission box allows the user to preview what the embedded media will look like.
 By taking out the "Insert Stuff" and "My Media" pop ups we have eliminated two unnecessary pages.

 ### User Story 2 - High Fidelity Mockup
-- Idea #3: Add a Kaltura capture button in the comments section of the assignemnt submission.
-This allows the user to not only capture the video from the assignemnt submission page but also embed it to the page for ease of viewing.
+- Idea #3: Add a Kaltura capture button in the comments section of the assignment submission.
+This allows the user to not only capture the video from the assignment submission page but also embed it to the page for ease of viewing.
 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Fproto%2FiAGdkPIovSaLlySNJEfQrQ%2Fwireframes%3Fnode-id%3D151%253A417%26starting-point-node-id%3D151%3D1%26scaling%3Dcontain" allowfullscreen></iframe>
-- We chose this design because the reseacrh we did shows that one of the main advantages that Kaltura's competitors have is that they are easier to set up (<a href="https://www.g2.com/products/kaltura-video-cloud/competitors/alternatives">Link to Source</a>).
-This design solution eliminates the need to set up while also eliminating the unnecessay options from the second idea.
+- We chose this design because the research we did shows that one of the main advantages that Kaltura's competitors have is that they are easier to set up (<a href="https://www.g2.com/products/kaltura-video-cloud/competitors/alternatives">Link to Source</a>).
+This design solution eliminates the need to set up while also eliminating the unnecessary options from the second idea.
 - Design Decisions: We changed the media button to a "K" because it is easier to identify it as the Kaltura embedded media option.
 On the "insert stuff" page we eliminated the unnecessary options that clutter the page.
 Clicking Kaltura Capture will now take the user to an in browser option instead of a downloaded program.

 ### User Story 3 - High Fidelity Mockup
-- Idea #1 - Have a kaltura video player embeded on the assignemnts view submission page for each student when there is a video file submitted.
+- Idea #1 - Have a kaltura video player embedded on the assignments view submission page for each student when there is a video file submitted.
 This player will automatically add the media that is uploaded so that videos can be viewed without having to download each submission.
 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Fproto%2FiAGdkPIovSaLlySNJEfQrQ%2Fwireframes%3Fnode-id%3D151%253A388%26starting-point-node-id%3D151%3D1%26scaling%3Dcontain" allowfullscreen></iframe>
 - We chose this design because it is the more simplified option.
-It does not include the extra buttonto view through Kaltura and assumes that the user will want to take advantage of the embedded media.
+It does not include the extra button to view through Kaltura and assumes that the user will want to take advantage of the embedded media.
 - Design Decisions: We changed "next user" to "next student" to clarify who's submissions the user is viewing.
 We also moved the next and previous buttons to right above the viewport so they are in the same sight line as the video for easier access.
 We added an option to download file and made that option red to differentiate from the other two buttons which have to do with grading.